truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Available Size Threshold" field has been renamed to "Available Space Threshold" in :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

+* The "Logical Block Size" field and "Disable Physical Block Size Reporting" checkbox have been added to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: